The Accounting Equation Explained with Examples

 Sales Made | $600 | $600 |

-As shown above, there are three transactions that will be recorded in the income statement which are as follows:
+As shown above, we need to record three transactions in the income statement, which is as follows:

 - Stationery Expenses